waveform80/picamera/docs/recipes2.rst

 If you are intending to perform processing on the frames after capture, you may be better off just capturing video and decoding frames from the resulting file rather than dealing with individual JPEG captures.
-Thankfully this is relatively easy as the JPEG format has a well designed `magic number`_ (``FF D8``) which cannot appear anywhere else in the JPEG data.
+Thankfully this is relatively easy as the JPEG format has a simple `magic number`_ (``FF D8``).
 This means we can use a :ref:`custom output <custom_outputs>` to separate the frames out of an MJPEG video recording by inspecting the first two bytes of each buffer:

 .. literalinclude:: examples/rapid_capture_mjpeg.py